TEFL guide: Get paid to teach English abroad

 How do you get a TEFL certificate?

 To get an official certificate, you'll have to complete a TEFL training course, either in person, online or through a combination of the two.
-You can also complete the training at a centre in the UK or somewhere abroad if you're keen to start travelling straight away.
+You can also complete the training somewhere abroad if you're keen to start travelling straight away.

 There are dozens of courses out there, so take some time to scout out the best one for you (we've suggested some of the best below).
 Remember that the reputation of your course provider will be crucial when it comes to applying for TEFL jobs, so don't automatically go for the cheapest option.

-Studying full-time can mean you're fully qualified in around a month while studying part-time or online can take much longer.
-Overall you should be looking at putting in around 120 hours minimum (ideally with at least six hours of assessed teaching practice) to get your full certificate.
+Studying full-time can mean you're fully qualified in around a month, while studying part-time or online can take much longer.
+Overall you'll be looking at putting in around 120 hours minimum (ideally with at least six hours of assessed teaching practice) to get your full certificate.

 Some courses also give you the option to specialise in a certain subject (business, for instance) if you put in some extra hours.